miniscruff/changie/website/content/config/shared-formatting/index.md

 Changie utilizes [go template](https://golang.org/pkg/text/template/) for formatting version, kind, change and replacement lines.
 Additional fields can be added to change lines by adding [custom choices](/config/choices).
+You can also customize certain formatting options per kind using the [kind formatting](/config/kind-formatting).

 > Due to the ordering of commands you must add custom choices before
 > you added any change files in order to use the custom values in your format.